 You can begin the program summer, fall, or spring term.

-We are accepting students for spring 2014 and fall 2014, and we welcome out-of-state applicants and international students.
+We are accepting students for fall 2014, and we welcome out-of-state applicants and international students.

 Admission to the Program